 Organization Made Beautiful

-Since the beginning of time, organization has embodied the antithesis of elegance.
+Since the beginning of time, organization has embodied elegance.
 Chunky, plastic drawers and ugly, wire baskets that hold your bulky winter sweaters and ugly rain galoshes have been used by soccer moms and college students alike to save time and space.
-Beauty and style were so readily forfeited for function as the container store told us plastic was the only way.
+Beauty and style were forfeited for function, and disorganization replaced order.
 Well, ladies and gents, I’m here to shed some light.
 There is a multitude of ways to organize your house while maintaining excellence in home décor, and many times the two can go hand in hand.

 The easiest way to organize and stylize your home is by color.
 We could recite them at three years old and three decades later, they remain the pillar of all good design.
 Organize your books, your clothes, even your linens by color to create a modern and thoughtful effect.
 Call it rainbow chic.
 And while Moby Dick may be easier found alphabetized than colorized, your little red dress will never go missing again.

 In the age of studio lofts and other micro spaces, we don’t always have ample shelving, and the kitchen is no exception.
 Some poor souls have no cabinetry at all, and those that do are often lacking doors.
 So, what’s an amateur chef to do?
 Glass canisters are a beautiful and efficient way to store all of your dry goods from the pantry without causing an eyesore.
 Pinto beans may as well be fresh lilies, and now you have a reason to buy that expensive pink salt.
 Put your sugar next to your flour, then throw in some rigatoni for good measure and voila.
 Your food never looked so good.